-Figure 4-2 The RAM shield plate
+Figure 4-1 The RAM shield plate

-Once the RAM expansion module has been installed in the slot, the user must close up the computer by performing these steps in reverse order.
-Be careful to replace the shield plate properly so that the AirPort Extreme Card will fit.
+Once the RAM expansion module has been installed in the slot, close up the computer by performing these steps in reverse order.

-Important: When replacing the keyboard, make sure the latches at the top line up with the corresponding slots in the case.
+Important: When reinserting the keyboard, make sure the latches at the top line up with the corresponding slots in the case.